davisanc/AzureSecurityLabs/README.md

 ![firewall](/images/firewall.PNG)

-We will work on the Web VM, and we will change the default route of the web subnet to go through the firewall
+**We will work on the Web VM**, and we will change the default route of the web subnet to go through the firewall

 **Create a default Route**

 ![route table](/images/route-table.PNG)

 1. Click Subnets, and then click Associate.
-2. Click Virtual network, and then select ‘ra-ntier-vnet’
+2. Click Virtual network, and then select **‘ra-ntier-vnet’**
-3. For Subnet, click ‘mgmt
+3. For Subnet, click **‘web'**
 4. Click OK.
 5. Click Routes, and then click Add.
 6. For Route name, type FW-DG.